wictorwilen/Microsoft-teams-docs/teams/botsmessages.md

 ### Carousel layout

-The [carousel layout](https://docs.botframework.com/en-us/csharp/builder/sdkreference/activities.html) can be used to show a carousel of cards, with associated action buttons.
+The [carousel layout](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-add-rich-card-attachments) can be used to show a carousel of cards, with associated action buttons.

+>**Note:** A carousel can display a maximum of 7 cards per message.

 ![Example of a carousel of cards](images/Cards/carousel.png)